CMSgov/beneficiary-fhir-data/CONTRIBUTING.md

 ### Serving the BFD

 To run the BFD locally in a way that will allow you and other systems to interact with it some modifications need to be made so that it serves on a consistent port.
+Caution: Since this changes the code in the repository (server-start.sh) please keep in mind not to commit these changes.

 These changes are contained in the file `contributing/patches/allow_local_port_config.patch` and can be applied with

 ```
 make servable
 ```
 To undo the changes run `make unservable`.

-Caution: Since this changes the code in the repository (server-start.sh) please keep in mind not to commit these changes and to be aware of them while making your own changes.

 Once the changes are applied the server needs to be started in order for them to take effect.
 Run `make up` if no docker containers are running or